-address :: whatis [-abv]
+address ::whatis [-abv]

 Report information about the specified address.
 In particular, ::whatis will attempt to determine if the address is a pointer to a kmem-managed buffer or another type of special memory region, such as a thread stack, and report its findings.
 If the -a option is present, the dcmd reports all matches instead of just the first match to its queries.
 If the -b option is present, the dcmd also attempts to determine if the address is referred to by a known kmem bufctl.
-If the -v option is present, the dcmd reports all states the dcmd reports is present, the dcmd reports attempts to determine if the address is referred to by a known kmem bufctl.
-If the -v option is present, the dcmd reports its progress as it searches various kernel data structures.
+If the -v option is present, the dcmd reports all structures.